h4rik/ProductReviewAnalyzerChromeExtension/README.md

 # ProductReviewAnalyzerChromeExtension

+This project develops a Chrome extension aimed at providing immediate sentiment analysis of product reviews on Amazon.
+By using web scraping techniques with Beautiful Soup and rendering dynamic content through Splash within a Docker environment, the extension captures and processes reviews directly from product pages.
+These reviews are then analyzed using a deep learning model, specifically an LSTM network, to assess the sentiment as positive or negative.
+The analysis results, expressed as percentages of positive and negative sentiments, are seamlessly displayed to users through a popup on their Chrome browser.

 Below are the steps to Deploy the project
 1. Train the sentiment analysis model and save it (`sentiment_analysis_newonelstm100.keras`) and the accuracy of the model is 86%
 2. Create or load the tokenizer and save it (`tokenizerlstm100.pickle`).